 In the Athletics Department, there are numerous annual contracts, which include transportation, game management, and equipment repairs.
 SBVC also contracts with local K-12 institutions, which provide services to high school students who are dual-enrolled in both their high school and SBVC.
 There is also an agreement with the SBCS, allowing students in the academy classes to receive credits and certification of program completion.
 [Add CCAP, College Promise, Generation GO?]

+Analysis and Evaluation

 There are numerous (nonpublic works) contracts, both annual and one-time, to support the college educational programs and operations.
 Contracts are all effectively governed by California Public Contract Code, and BP/AP6340.
 SBCCD Business Services provides oversight to all College and District contracts to ensure legal compliance and has a process to submit contracts for review.
 The President’s Cabinet and Chancellor’s Cabinet also review all contracts to ensure and maintain the integrity of the institution prior to Board of Trustees’ review and approval

-es
+Conclusions on Standard III.D.
+Financial Resources

+[insert response]

+Improvement Plan(s)

+[insert response if applicable]

+Evidence List

 Standard IV: Leadership and Governance